bajran/Docker-Commands/README.md

 > docker ps --all or docker ps -a
 ```
 > To see all the container
-*E.g *
+*E.g*
 ```
 > docker ps --all
 CONTAINER ID        IMAGE               COMMAND                  CREATED             STATUS                      PORTS               NAMES efc10b902596        mongo               "docker-entrypoint.s…"   9 minutes ago       Up 9 minutes                27017/tcp           tender_grothendieck
 ```
 ----------------------------------------------------------

-##### Start Contianer
-If I want to run the mongo container then I need to get the container id, and run the start command which
-is shown below
 ```
 > docker start efc10b902596
 ```
-##### Stop Container
+> Start Container
-If I want to stop the mongo container then I need to get the container id, and run the stop command which
+> If I want to run the mongo container then I need to get the container id, and run the start command
-is shown below

 ```
 > docker stop efc10b902596
 ```
-##### Remove Container
+> Stop Container
-If I want to completely remove the container , then run the remove command which is shown below
+> If I want to stop the mongo container then I need to get the container id, and run the stop command

 ```
-	>docker rm efc10b902596.
+> docker rm efc10b902596.
 ```
-to verify whether the image has removed or not, then we need to run
+> Remove Container
+> If I want to completely remove the container , then run the remove command

 ```
  > docker ps -all
 ```
-and check in result whether image has gone or not.
+> To verify whether the image has removed or not, then we need to run above command and check in result whether image has gone or not.

 Note: This image has been their in your host.
 ---------------------------------------------------------------

-To check images on our host machine, then run
+> To check images on our host machine, then run
 ```
 > docker images
 ```

-It will gives us below availabel images on host
+> It will gives us below result for availabel images on host

 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
 <none>              <none>              e3aec4897168        5 days ago          18.4MB